Let me gush about my home town for a bit and tell you why Toronto is a great destination for solo travel.

 - New Orleans in Toronto.
 Every Saturday afternoon there’s music at Grossman’s Tavern on Spadina Avenue.
 It’s usually Patrick Tevlin and the Happy Pals.

-- Go to a Public Library and see what free events they have going and what free tickets they have for local museums and events (the latter varies week to week).
+- There are always free events at the library.
+See what free events they have going and what free tickets they have for local museums and events (the latter varies week to week).

-- Take public transit.
-Buy a day pass for the TTC or if you plan to use transit a lot it may be worth getting a week pass or a Presto card.
+- Getting around.
+Take public transit.
+Buy a day pass ($13 for one day of unlimited use) for the TTC.
+If you plan to use transit a lot, it may be worth getting a weekly pass, which will give you access to the transit systems of a few surrounding cities as well (just bear in mind that the “week” runs from Monday to Monday).
+Purchasing a Presto card is another payment option, but note that it takes about 24 hours to register.
 Toronto is very easy to navigate as the city is largely planned on a grid.
 Taxis are expensive.
-Uber is a good option.
+Uber is a convenient and reasonably-priced option.

-- Bop between sights with Toronto Bike Share.
+- Bike the city.
+Bop between sites with Toronto Bike Share.
 These are not meant for day-long cycling trips but for little jogs around the city.
 Pick up a bike at one location and drop it off at another.

-- Ride the 501 Queen Street Car from one end of the city to the other for a historic look at Toronto.
+- Ride the Rocket to see the history of the city.
+Ride the 501 Queen Street Car from one end of the city to the other for a historic look at Toronto.

-- Ride the 506 College Car from one end to the other for a look at the ethnic diversity of the city.
-Here's Tracey's take on what you'll see.
+- Ride the Rocket to see the diversity of Toronto.
+Ride the 506 College Car from one end to the other for a look at the ethnic diversity of the city.
+Here’s Tracey’s take on what you’ll see.

 - Go to the Toronto Islands.
 Take the Ferry to the Toronto Islands.
 Rent a bike and explore then watch the sun set over the city skyline.
 Dine on the beautiful patio at the Rectory Cafe.

-- Toronto Bicycling Network.
+- Join locals for a bike ride.
+Toronto Bicycling Network.
 Cycle with locals on rides of different levels of difficulty almost every non-winter weekend.
-There's a small guest fee.
+There’s a small guest fee.
 You can also ride independently.
 There are lots of bike paths in Toronto that will take you along the shoreline of Lake Ontario, through ravines and parks.
-You can rent a bike here.

 - Rent a pair of skates and show off your moves on the rinks at Nathan Phillips Square or Harbourfront Centre.